idameitil/polyphenol-oxidases/README.md

 Download the results: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/polyphenol-oxidases/interproscan-uniprot-allkingdoms data`

 ### Enrich fungal uniprot hits with domain architecture
 To enrich the uniprot hits with pfam data, run `python src/data-collection/enrich-uniprot-hits-interproscan.py`.
-This creates the file `data/pfam/protein-matching-PF00264-interproscan.tsv`. (note that only the reduces hits are enriched, so there are many lines without pfam info)
+This creates the file `data/pfam/protein-matching-PF00264-interproscan.tsv`. (note that only the reduced hits are enriched, so there are many lines without pfam info)

 # Eggnog
 Eggnog was run at `http://eggnog-mapper.embl.de/` with this input file: `data/pfam/PF00264.alignment.uniprot-cleaned-filtered-withoutgaps.fa`.